JayRay5/DIVE-Doc/README.md

 ![Alt text for video GIF](./demo_readme.gif)

-You can use the model on a gradio web-interface by running:
+You can use the model on a gradio web interface by running:
 ```bash
 python app.py
 ```
-The trained models presented in the paper can be download on hugging face.
+The trained models presented in the paper can be downloaded on HuggingFace.

 | Model                    | VE Latency (ms)| ANLS Score ↑ | Download |
 |--------------------------|--------------|----------------|-----|